New York in the American Civil War

 Overview

-New York played a central role in the American Civil War, providing more troops, matériel, and financial support to the Union cause than any other state.
-As a populous and industrialized state, New York’s factories, railroads, and ports were vital to the Union war effort.
-The state’s political leadership was divided, with strong support for the Union but also significant opposition to certain war policies, particularly the draft.
-New York City, as a major commercial hub, was both a center of support and a site of unrest, most notably during the 1863 Draft Riots.
+New York played a central role in the American Civil War, providing more troops, material, and financial support to the Union cause than any other state.
+As a populous and industrialized state, New York’s manufacturing centers, ports, and railroads were vital to the Union war effort.
+The state’s citizens were deeply engaged in the conflict, both on the battlefield and through support activities at home.

 Background